abdm64/heyday-challenge/Readme.md

 ## 🧐 About <a name = "about"></a>

-- This graphql api is connected to postgress database to retrive data, a challenge from [heyday](https://www.heydaypeople.com/) to join the team as backend Engineer
+- This graphql api is connected to Postgres database to retrieve data, a challenge from [heyday](https://www.heydaypeople.com/) to join the team as backend Engineer

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live  kubernets system.
+See [deployment](#deployment) for notes on how to deploy the project on a live  Kubernetes system.

 ### Prerequisites